joedono/House-of-Z/09-the-anguisa-problem/02-journey-through-seacracker.md

 #### 6 Storm
 Heavy storm with harsh wind and large waves.

-Skill Challenge

-TODO
+Skill Challenge.
+Things to do:
+* Secure doors and shutters with battens - Dexterity check
+* Secure luggage, ammo, and other things in the hold - Dexterity check
+* Raise the main sail and drop the storm sail - Athletics check
+* Water is starting to accumulate in the hold.
+It needs to be bailed - Athletics check

+Complications:
+* A large wave knocks Harim off of the helm.
+Someone needs to take the helm or else the ship will run aground - Wisdom check
+* Lightning has struck the main mast, damaging the ropes holding the main sail in place.
+The sail unfurls and starts catching wind, making steering almost impossible and threatening to capsize the ship.
+* Several lines have come loose above deck, allowing debris and other hard things to roll around hazardously - Acrobatics check

 #### 7 Whirlpool
-A tiny eddy has evolved into a great maelstrom that threatens to suck the ship under
+A tiny eddy has evolved into a great maelstrom that threatens to suck the ship under.

-Skill Challenge

-TODO
+Skill Challenge.
+All the same hazards as Storm

 #### 8 Berserker Raiding Party
 The lookouts spot that the strait the ship is sailing down has been blocked by a rockslide.
 The captain gives orders to bring the ship around.
 As the ship is turning, great cranks on either side of the other end of the strait pull a great chain out of the water, blocking the other exit.
 Now boxed in, rowboats carrying Berserkers leave the shore and attempt to board the ship.